cattaneoluca/ROOMOTION/README.md

 # ROOMOTION
-Developed and programmed by: Luca Cattaneo, Zouzoua Axel Israel BLE and Giovanni Zanocco
+Developed and programmed by Luca Cattaneo, Zouzoua Axel Israel BLE and Giovanni Zanocco
 ## Introduction
 ROOMOTION "Room" + "Emotion" is thought to be an installation.
 An immersive and interactive experience in which emotions are recognised